Tower of David: Early Muslims, Crusaders, Ayyubids

-After the Arab conquest of Jerusalem in 638, the new Muslim rulers refurbished the citadel.
-This powerful structure withstood the assault of the Crusaders in 1099, and surrendered only when its defenders were guaranteed safe passage out of the city.
+After the Siege of Jerusalem (636–637), the new Muslim rulers refurbished the citadel.
+This powerful structure withstood the assault of the First Crusade in 1099, and surrendered only when its defenders were guaranteed safe passage out of the city.

 During the Crusader period, thousands of pilgrims undertook the pilgrimage to Jerusalem by way of the port at Jaffa.
 To protect pilgrims from the menace of highway robbers, the Crusaders built a tower surrounded by a moat atop the citadel, and posted lookouts to guard the road to Jaffa.
 The citadel also protected the newly erected palace of the Crusader kings of Jerusalem, located immediately south of the citadel.

 In 1187, Sultan Saladin captured the city including the citadel.
-In 1239 the Ayyubid emir of Karak, An-Nasir Dawud, attacked the Crusader garrison and destroyed the citadel.
+In 1239, the Ayyubid emir of Karak, An-Nasir Dawud, attacked the Crusader garrison and destroyed the citadel.
 In their 1244 siege of the city, the Khwarazmians defeated and banished the Crusaders from Jerusalem for a last time, destroying the entire city in the process.
-The Mamluks destroyed the citadel in 1260.
+The Mamluk Sultanate destroyed the citadel in 1260.